ankitraj4096/HabitFlow/HELP_SUPPORT.md

 A: The task is automatically marked as complete and you earn tier progress!

 **Q: How do I reset a timer?**
 A: Tap the reset button (🔄) on the task card and confirm.
-The timer will drain back to zero.
+The timer will drain back to zero with a smooth animation.

 **Q: Can I edit a task after creating it?**
 A: Yes!
 Swipe left on any task and tap "Edit" to modify the task name or timer duration.

 **Q: What happens to my tasks at midnight?**
-A: Tasks are automatically cleaned up daily.
-Completed tasks are archived, and incomplete tasks remain visible for the next day.
+A: Regular completed tasks are archived.
+Recurring tasks reset and reappear for the next day.
+The app automatically cleans up old data every 24 hours.

 **Q: Can I pause a timer and resume it later?**
 A: Yes!
 Tap the pause button and the timer will stop.
 Tap play to resume from where you left off.

 **Q: Do timers continue running in the background?**
-A: Timers will continue for a short time in the background, but for best results, keep the app open while running a timer.
+A: Yes!
+Timers run in the background and show a persistent notification.
+You can control the timer from the notification.

+**Q: Can I complete a task from the notification?**
+A: Yes!
+The timer notification shows pause, resume, and complete buttons for easy access.

 ---